 Tell us a bit about your role at GTI

-My title is Head of Product, so I oversee everything from conceptualising and delivering new features on our platform to expanding our network, to ensuring the quality of work our clients receive.
+My title is Product Manager, so I oversee everything from conceptualising and delivering new features on our platform to expanding our network, to ensuring the quality of work our clients receive.
 It’s a very broad remit, but one offers a wealth of opportunities to improve our users’ experience with GTI.

 As a former producer and consumer of due diligence and investigations work, I have a good perspective on what our users are looking for, but understanding how they use our platform in practice has been an invaluable source of insight.
 Building what you think users want without taking the time to truly understand their needs is a great way to deliver the wrong thing , so we always ensure that we are making informed decisions based on solid research and user input.